cube-king/gamebarge/README.md

 ---

--[x] Basic Index Page
+-[X] Basic Index Page

--[x] Basic functionality for IsleDig
+-[X] Basic functionality for IsleDig

--[x] Basic functionality for WheelOfTreasure
+-[X] Basic functionality for WheelOfTreasure

--[  ] Basic functionality for RustySlots
+-[X] Basic functionality for RustySlots

--[x] Basic functionality for SmoothSailing
+-[X] Basic functionality for SmoothSailing

 -[  ] Better css for each page